 All electronic communication from the University is directed exclusively to the University’s electronic mailbox.
 Students are expected to access their University e-mail account on a weekly basis; however, daily access is recommended to stay abreast of important, time-sensitive information.
 University departments and faculty routinely will use email to communicate important campus, academic program and course information.

 Information on how to access the network and e-mail is regularly distributed to new students by the Information Resources Department.
 For more information on how to access your University of Scranton e-mail account or if you encounter problems accessing your e-mail, contact the Technology Support Center at (570) 941-4357 or firstname.lastname@example.org.

-All students beginning the first term of their degree/certificate program at The University of Scranton in the 2019-2020 academic year shall be governed by curricular policies stated in this catalog.
+All students beginning the first term of their degree/certificate program at The University of Scranton in the 2020- 2021academic year shall be governed by curricular policies stated in this catalog.
+Catalog requirements will change to the catalog in effect when a change in program is declared and approved.
+A student’s complete program of study may only be governed by one given catalog.
 A degree represents the successful completion of the entire curriculum, including all requirements.
 Students are solely responsible for the selection of courses and for the knowledge and completion of all degree requirements appropriate to their program of study.